rajtuts/algoExpert-2/Easy/10_class-photos.md

 The function is going to arrange the students and return `true` if we can take a photo that follows these constraints; otherwise return `false`.

+Sample Input

+redShirtHeights = [5, 8, 1, 3, 4]
+blueShirtHeights = [6, 9, 2, 4, 5]

+Sample Output

+true // Place all students with blue shirts in the back row.

 #

 ### Approach